RomanAbashin/distGeo_v/README.md

 # distGeo_v
-A vectorized C implementation of geosphere's geodesic distance calculation.
+A vectorized implementation of geosphere's geodesic distance calculation.